SpiritAxolotl/ca-license-plates/README.md

 - `reviewer_comments`: Comments from DMV reviewers.
 - `status`: `Y` means the plate was approved, `N` means it was denied.

-This data was parsed from a set of 458 (2015-16) and 165 (2017) Excel workbooks that the DMV prepared for someone else's public records request.
-These files were received as consolation prizes in response to related records requests, which would have cost upwards of \$5,000 to fulfill otherwise.
+This data was parsed from a set of 458 (2015-16) and 165 (2017) Excel workbooks that the DMV prepared for other public records requests.
+These files were received as consolation prizes in response to related records requests, which would have cost upwards of \$2,000 each to fulfill otherwise.

 ## Notes